 End of Project Evaluation : Improvement of Health Services for People with Disabilities in Rwanda

-EPRN Rwanda is collaborating with Gahini Rehabilitation Center to undertake a final project evaluation for improvement of health services for people with disabilities in Rwanda.
+EPRN Rwanda has collaborated with Gahini Rehabilitation Center to undertake a final project evaluation for improvement of health services for people with disabilities in Rwanda.

-The evaluation will be undertaken in Kayonza District, focusing on eight Sectors/Imirenge (Mukarange, Nyamirama, Ruramira, Kabarondo, Rwinkwamvu, Murama, Kabale and Ndego) where the project is being implemented.
-Some interviews will also be undertaken outside Kayonza like in Kigali City whereby selected Key informants will be approached.
-EPRN is applying a Mixed Methods Approach using both quantitative and qualitative tools for data collection from the respondents to facilitate analysis and triangulation.
+The evaluation has undertaken in Kayonza District, focusing on eight Sectors/Imirenge (Mukarange, Nyamirama, Ruramira, Kabarondo, Rwinkwamvu, Murama, Kabale and Ndego) where the project is being implemented.
+Some interviews has also undertaken outside Kayonza like in Kigali City whereby selected Key informants have approached.
+EPRN have applied a Mixed Methods Approach using both quantitative and qualitative tools for data collection from the respondents to facilitate analysis and triangulation.
 A comparison of ‘‘before-and-after” situation evaluation design with reference to baseline indicators and current status is to be utilized.

-EPRN is also using the OECD/DAC criteria to determining the impact level changes, effectiveness, relevance, efficiency, sustainability and ultimately coordination and coherence as value add to the evaluation process.
+EPRN has also used the OECD/DAC criteria to determining the impact level changes, effectiveness, relevance, efficiency, sustainability and ultimately coordination and coherence as value add to the evaluation process.